Membership Manual

 Every Coop member has their photo taken for their membership card.
 Photos are taken in the Membership Office and will be available to pick up in the Office the following day.
 Your photo will appear on the entrance desk computer every time you scan your card at the entrance.

-If you come to the Coop without your card, you must request an entrance slip at the Second Floor Service desk.
-However, we encourage you to bring your membership card with you.
+All members entering the Coop to shop or work must present their membership card at the Entrance Desk.
+We encourage you to bring your membership card with you.
 Having your card ready and scanning your card at the entrance desk improves accuracy and speeds up the entry process for you and everyone behind you.
-Your membership card is also required for attendance at in-person General Meetings.

 1. Lost Membership Card